ovhlabs/knowledge-base/en/_posts/2014-09-29-hello-node.markdown

 author: yadutaf
 ---

-[Node.js](http://nodejs.org/) is modern event-based asynchronous langage built on the foundations of the lighning fast ``V8`` javascript engine powering Google Chrome.
+[Node.js](http://nodejs.org/) is modern event-based asynchronous language built on the foundations of the lighting fast ``V8`` javascript engine powering Google Chrome.
 Its event based approach contributed a lot to its popularity.
 It helps a lot to built fast, scalable and efficient IO bound applications.

 Node.js comes with a [large library of packages](https://www.npmjs.org/) installable using ``npm install``.